Colorectal cancer - Stage II

 The CTCA Oncology Information Specialist Elsie spoke to set up an appointment for me to meet with the doctors and practitioners at CTCA at Eastern Regional Medical Center in Philadelphia.
 We left our home in northern Virginia and drove to Philadelphia, where we spent three days meeting with all of the members of my CTCA care team.

 Dr. Frederick Brunk, my oncologist, recommended that I have colon cancer surgery.
 He believed that because the cancer had been detected at a relatively early stage, surgery would be the most appropriate conventional treatment.
 Yet, my treatment was much more extensive than just surgery.
-I got the entire spectrum of cancer treatment: surgery to remove the tumor, along with supportive therapies such as nutrition, naturopathic medicine, spiritual and psychological support.
+I got the entire spectrum of cancer treatment: surgery to remove the tumor, along with integrative oncology services such as nutrition, naturopathic medicine, spiritual and psychological support.
 I told my care team to give me everything, to bring it on.
 All of the therapies I received were integrated and personalized to my specific condition.
 I concluded that to be there and not take advantage of all the services possible would be folly.
 I believe that decision was well justified.

 As a paraplegic, it was crucial that I receive cancer treatment at a facility where the staff was conscious and capable of addressing issues related to my disability.
 CTCA was more than accommodating to my needs.
 They wanted to be absolutely certain they did everything for me.
 The nurses and staff constantly checked on me.
 They made sure I was alright and that I had everything I needed.
 They asked that I let them know exactly what I needed to be comfortable throughout my treatment.
 Every time I let them know what I needed, they took care of it as soon as possible.